 HubSpot reported that the average open rate for emails is 32%.
 It’s time to explore taking advantage of other challenges, on top of traditional email marketing.

 Every year brings us an array of modern lead nurturing techniques.
-Ever searched for something online and then saw a ton of ads for that very product?
+Ever searched for something online and then seen a ton of ads for that very product?
 While paid re-targeting might be a little creepy, you can advertise your website to people that have already visited it.

 Dynamic website content will help you display different headlines or calls to action depending on the lead.
 And, of course,

-Marketing Lead Management Report by Aberdeen has shown that leads receive on average as much as 10 touches before becoming paying customers while half of the marketers include less than 5.
+Marketing Lead Management Report by Aberdeen has shown that leads receive on average as many as 10 touches before becoming paying customers while half of the marketers include less than 5.
 Quantity clearly matters but don’t do it at the cost of quality and remember to contact your prospects at an appropriate time.